Obstructions to algebraizing topological vector bundles: Introduction

-Suppose $\mathcal{E}^{top} \to X^{an}$ is a complex topological vector bundle.
-If $\mathcal{E}^{top}$ is algebraizable, then the Chern classes $c_i^{top}(\mathcal{E}^{top}) \in H^{2i}(X^{an},\Z)$ of $\mathcal{E}^{top}$ are algebraic, i.e., they lie in the image of the cycle class map.
-Using this observation, one can show that the composite map is, in general, neither injective nor surjective.
-If $X$ is a smooth affine variety, then by Grauert's Oka-principle (\cite[\S 2 Satz I, II]{Grauert} or \cite[Theorem 7.2.1]{Forstneric} for a textbook treatment), every topological vector bundle on $X$ admits a unique analytic structure, i.e., the map $\mathscr{V}^{an}(X) \to \mathscr{V}^{top}(X)$ is a bijection.
+Using this observation, one can show that the map $\mathscr{V}_n(X) \longrightarrow \mathscr{V}^{top}(X)$ is, in general, neither injective nor surjective.
+If $X$ is a smooth affine variety, then by Grauert's Oka-principle (\cite[\S 2 Satz I, II]{Grauert} or \cite[Theorem 7.2.1]{Forstneric} for a textbook treatment), every topological vector bundle on $X^{an}$ admits a unique analytic structure, i.e., the map $\mathscr{V}^{an}(X) \to \mathscr{V}^{top}(X)$ is a bijection.
 The following question is a concrete form of the problem stated above.

-\begin{questionintro} If $X$ is a smooth complex affine variety, and $\mathcal{E}^{top} \to X$ is a complex topological vector bundle with algebraic Chern classes, then is $\mathcal{E}^{top}$ is algebraizable? \end{questionintro}
+\begin{questionintro} If $X$ is a smooth complex affine variety, and $\mathcal{E}^{an} \to X^{an}$ is a complex analytic vector bundle with algebraic Chern classes, then is $\mathcal{E}^{an}$ is algebraizable? \end{questionintro}

 Question \ref{questionintro:griffiths} has a positive answer in small dimensions.
-First, for any smooth affine variety, by Serre's splitting theorem \cite[Th{\'e}or{\`e}me 1]{Serre}, any algebraic vector bundle of rank $r > \dim X$ can be written as the direct sum of a vector bundle of rank $\leq \dim X$ and a trivial bundle.
-Therefore, to answer Question \ref{questionintro:griffiths}, it suffices to establish that topological vector bundles of rank below the dimension with algebraic Chern classes are algebraizable.
-In any dimension, $Pic(X)$ is the set of isomorphism classes of line bundles on $X$, so for bundles of rank $1$ in any dimension algebraicity of the first Chern class guarantees algebraizability.
+Serre's splitting theorem \cite[Th{\'e}or{\`e}me 1]{Serre} implies that any algebraic vector bundle of rank $r > \dim X$ on a smooth affine variety can be written as the direct sum of a vector bundle of rank $\leq \dim X$ and a trivial bundle (note: the smoothness hypothesis is unnecessary to apply Serre's result).
+To answer Question \ref{questionintro:griffiths}, it therefore suffices to establish that topological vector bundles of rank below the dimension with algebraic Chern classes are algebraizable.